Take an epic road trip from coastline to Kata Tjuta, Uluru to Kakadu.

 You'll spend some nights of the trip sleeping in outback camping grounds.
-While conditions can be basic and facilities are minimal, this is all part of the adventure.
 You'll also need to pitch in with preparing meals and cleaning.
 This is part of the experience of travelling in a group.

 This trip requires a moderate level of fitness as it involves a lot of walking, allowing you to truly enjoy the surrounding nature.
 Some hikes are longer and more challenging than others.
 Please bring sturdy, comfortable walking shoes and comfortable clothing.

-Temperatures in the Top End be extreme.
+Temperatures in the Red Centre and Top End can be extreme.
 During the day the weather can be hot (and the Australian sun is strong) so please bring appropriate clothing, use sun protection and drink plenty of water.
 In the evenings temperatures really drop, so ensure you have base layers and warm clothing.

 There are currently no scheduled departures on our Melbourne to Darwin Overland trip.
 If you are interested in other trips in the region visit one of the links below.